Guatemalan Civil War

 In 2009, Guatemalan courts sentenced former military commissioner Felipe Cusanero, the first person to be convicted of the crime of ordering forced disappearances.
 In 2013, the government conducted a trial of former president Efraín Ríos Montt on charges of genocide for the killing and disappearances of more than 1,700 indigenous Ixil Maya during his 1982–83 rule.
-The charges of genocide were based on the "Memoria del Silencio" report – prepared by the UN-appointed Commission for Historical Clarification.
+The charges of genocide were based on the "Memoria del Silencio" report–prepared by the UN-appointed Commission for Historical Clarification.
+It was also the first time that the court recognized the rape and abuse which Mayan women suffered.
+Of the 1465 cases of rape that were reported, soldiers were responsible for 94.3 percent.
 The Commission concluded that the government could have committed genocide in Quiché between 1981 and 1983.
-Montt was the first former head of state to be tried for genocide by his own country's judicial system; he was found guilty and sentenced to 80 years in prison.
+Ríos Montt was the first former head of state to be tried for genocide by his own country's judicial system; he was found guilty and sentenced to 80 years in prison.
 A few days later, however, the sentence was reversed by the country's high court.
 They called for a renewed trial because of alleged judicial anomalies.
-The trial began again on 23 July 2015, but the jury had not reached a verdict before Montt died in custody on 1 April 2018.
+The trial resumed on 23 July 2015, but the jury had not reached a verdict before Montt died in custody on 1 April 2018.

 Background

 After the 1871 revolution, the Liberal government of Justo Rufino Barrios escalated coffee production in Guatemala, which required much land and many workers.
 Barrios established the Settler Rule Book, which forced the native population to work for low wages for the landowners, who were Criollos and later German settlers.
 Barrios also confiscated the common native land, which had been protected during the Spanish Colony and during the Conservative government of Rafael Carrera.
 He distributed it to his Liberal friends, who became major landowners.

 In the 1890s, the United States began to implement the Monroe Doctrine, pushing out European colonial powers in Latin America.
 Its commercial interests established U.S. hegemony over resources and labor in the region.
 The dictators that ruled Guatemala during the late 19th and early 20th centuries were very accommodating to U.S. business and political interests, because they personally benefitted.
-Unlike in such nations as Haiti, Nicaragua, and Cuba, the U.S. did not have to use overt military force to maintain dominance in Guatemala.
+Unlike in Haiti, Nicaragua, and Cuba, the U.S. did not have to use overt military force to maintain dominance in Guatemala.
 The Guatemalan military/police worked closely with the U.S. military and State Department to secure U.S. interests.
 The Guatemalan government exempted several U.S. corporations from paying taxes, especially the United Fruit Company.
-It also privatized and sold off publicly owned utilities, and gave away huge swaths of public land.
+It also privatized and sold off publicly owned utilities giving away huge swaths of public land.

 Societal structure

 In 1920, the prince Wilhelm of Sweden visited Guatemala and described Guatemalan society and Estrada Cabrera government in his book Between Two Continents, notes from a journey in Central America, 1920.
-He analyzed Guatemalan society at the time, pointing out that even though it called itself a "Republic", Guatemala had three sharply defined classes:
+He analyzed Guatemalan society at the time, pointing out that even though it called itself a "republic", Guatemala had three sharply defined classes: